Struggling to remember the name of Jeb Bush's super PAC? Here's why

-NEW YORK It's hard to remember whether Republican presidential hopeful Jeb Bush's super PAC is called America Rising or Right to Rise.
+NEW YORK, April 21 It's hard to remember whether Republican presidential hopeful Jeb Bush's super PAC is called America Rising or Right to Rise.
 The independent political group will likely raise hundreds of millions of dollars to back the former Florida governor's bid for the White House, but it's not meant to attract attention.

 The Bush super PAC is in fact Right to Rise.
 America Rising is another political action committee, unconnected to Bush, that plans to raise and spend unlimited sums of money, although it does share one goal in common with Right to Rise: to defeat Hillary Clinton's bid for the Democratic nomination in 2016.